eindpunt/awesome-TRMNL/readme.md

 - [Your Life in Weeks](https://github.com/jvdmeij/trmnl-your-life-in-weeks) - See the amount of weeks you have lived, and will live by jvdmeij

 ## 👾 Extra's
-- [Alternative Firmware](https://github.com/covercash2/trmnl_rs) - An alternative firmware for the official trmnl firmware with Rust and Nix.
+- [Alternative Firmware](https://github.com/covercash2/trmnl_rs) - An alternative firmware for the official trmnl firmware with Rust and Nix by covercash2
 - [BYOS Server (Next.js)](https://github.com/ghcpuman902/byos-nextjs) - BYOS (Build Your Own Server Next.js), a community-maintained library by ghcpuman902
 - [BYOS Server (Ruby / Hanami)](https://github.com/usetrmnl/byos_hanami) - YOS (Build Your Own Server Ruby) by usetrmnl
 - [Open Source server](https://github.com/GioPan04/opntrmnl/) - An open-source self-hostable alternative for trmnl plugins by GioPan04